Muhammad1Shahmir/7COM1079-winequality/README.md

 Hypotheses

-To formally investigate the relationship between alcohol content and wine quality, a statistical hypothesis-testing framework is applied.
-The analysis uses both a Pearson correlation test and a simple linear regression model to determine whether alcohol percentage is associated with higher quality ratings.
+To formally examine whether alcohol content is related to wine quality, this project uses a statistical hypothesis-testing approach.
+Two main methods are applied to explore this relationship.
+First, a Pearson correlation test is used to measure the strength and direction of the linear relationship between alcohol percentage and quality ratings.
+This helps determine whether higher alcohol levels tend to go together with higher quality.
+Second, a simple linear regression model is built to check whether alcohol content can predict wine quality.
+This model allows us to test whether the effect of alcohol on quality is statistically significant, meaning that the association is unlikely to be due to random chance.
+Taken together, these methods provide a clear and formal assessment of whether wines with higher alcohol content are generally rated as higher quality.

 The following hypotheses are proposed:

 Null Hypothesis (H₀):

-There is no statistically significant relationship between alcohol content and wine quality in the White Wine Quality dataset.
+There is no statistically significant relationship between alcohol content and wine quality.
+The analysis shows that alcohol content is not a statistically significant predictor of wine quality.
+This means that, in this dataset, wines with higher alcohol levels do not consistently receive higher quality ratings.in the White Wine Quality dataset.
 Formally:
 H₀: β₁ = 0
 (Alcohol content does not influence quality.)